bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer_answers.md

 3. What do you notice about the variant in the normal sample to the right?
     * The variant allele is less frequent in the tumor sample and the reads with the deletion do not have the variant allele
 5. What might be an explanation for what happened?
-    * This deletion is in linkage disequilibrium with the reference allele (they are very close together).
-The deletion originated in tumor cells without the variant SNP allele, and as these cells had an advantage during growth of the tumor sample, the SNP variant became less frequent
+    *  Some cells experienced a loss of heterozygosity at this site, leading to the reference allele being more frequent in the tumor population overall.
+This LOH event might have also been associated with the occurance of a deletion nearby.

 # Visualization Part 4: Inspecting structural variants in NA12878